dokc/best-practices-research/postgresql/README.md

 The following instructions are here to help you gather **baselines** of the I/O operations performance.
-This is required to make informed decisions on your architecture, by comparing results obtained with different setups and configurations of your Kubernetes system (e.g. CSI, disks).
+This is required to make informed decisions on your architecture, by comparing results obtained with different setups and configurations of your Kubernetes system (e.g. sotrageClass, CSI, disks).

 **Do not use these results as absolute values.**